NVIDIA/NeMo/README.md

    - `OSS Community`: Contains the text regarding the NeMo integration with PTL and Hydra.
    - `RIVA`: Contains the text regarding NVIDIA RIVA.

+# Steps to add a publication

+Most of the instructions for adding a publication are similar to the instructions for adding a new post above.
+The differences are

+* Open the directory **docs/publications/** folder.
+Here you will find template.md - copy the contents of this template file.
+* Follow the above steps for blog posts, inside of the `publications` folder.

+There is one additional argument that is accepted by the header at the top of the page -

+- **continue_url (optional):** A str url that overrides the url of the `Continue reading >` button at the root of the publications page.
+If you want to link your publication to a different page, such as Arxiv.org, it is recommented to use this URL.

 # Publishing content

 Once your post content is ready (blogpost, website), you can now begin to publish it on Github Pages.